DClayton12/LinkedIn/README.md

 Performance:
 	The HTML form reads in data and triggers gatherInfor() upon submission.
 User input is gathered by HTML ID and concatenated.
 Whitespace is removed and replaced with '+'.
 An example of fixed input is: 'Darnel+Clayton+Computer+Science'.
 This newly generated string is used to make a restful call to Google's Custom Search API.
 A response is returned in JSON format.
 I parse this to collect only absolute URL's of LinkedIn profiles.
 LinkedIn are typically in the form with www.linkedin.com/in/userName or www.linkedin.com/pub/userName.

 	Collected absolute URL's collected are stored in an array.
-A loop is used to make calls to LinkedIn's API to request public profile information using the URL as a parameter.
+A loop is used to control flow and make calls to LinkedIn's API to request public profile information using the URL as a parameter.
 All profile fields are requested.
 However, only basic profile fields will be returnd.
 (Please see Notes.)
 Status messages and LinkedIn profiles in JSON format are appended to the page.
 Using AJAX,